-Yoon Suk-yeol off to NATO meeting in Madrid
+Korean President Yoon Suk-yeol to attend NATO Summit in Madrid

 BY SARAH KIM [firstname.lastname@example.org]